justinthelaw/uds-rke2/docs/ROOK-CEPH.md

 Rook-Ceph is the block, object and file storage solution for the RKE2 cluster init.
 The Ceph Cluster and storage classes are deployed (`Ready` status) prior to the permanent Zarf Docker Registry is deployed in order to provide the PVC and PV a StorageClass in the cluster.

-Rook is the operator that orchestrates the Ceph storage solution on the host node. `ceph-common` and `lvm2` must be installed on the host node performing the storage workloads.
-These dependencies are installed as part of the [rook-ceph Zarf package](../packages/rook-ceph/zarf.yaml) using the [`install-deps.sh`](../packages/rook-ceph/scripts/install-deps.sh) script.

 ## Usage

 ### Flavors